 The curriculum is taught by full time and adjunct faculty drawn from the thriving Baltimore-Washington D.C. environmental law community.
 The combination of scholarly and practical training is a hallmark of the Environmental Law Program and the Environmental Law LLM program.

-Dean Haddon, Joel Fedder and Prof. Percival at the Opening Dinner of the 10th Colloquium of the IUCN Academy of Environmental Law
+Former dean Phoebe Haddon, Joel Fedder and Prof. Percival at the Opening Dinner of the 10th Colloquium of the IUCN Academy of Environmental Law.

 Photo Credit: Larry Canner